HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 - Helps maintain a talent pool for future needs.

 Challenges of HR automation

-HR automation has countless benefits, but the top challenge is knowing when to rely entirely on technologies and when to embrace a human touch.
+HR automation has countless benefits, but the top challenge is knowing when to rely entirely on technologies and when to embrace a more human approach.

-Remember: humans thrive from personal interactions, so just because you can automate a task to simplify it or speed it up doesn't always mean it's the best approach.
+Humans thrive from personal interactions, so just because you can automate a task to simplify or speed it up doesn't always mean it's the best approach.

 Don’t scrimp on security either.
 Many HR automation systems will require employees to input sensitive data, so you need to make sure your system is compliant with all the latest security protocols.